aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-doc/_index.md

 ---
-title: PDF to DOC
+title: PDF To DOC
-linktitle: PDF to DOC
+linktitle: PDF To DOC
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PDF to DOC using Aspose.PDF for .NET.
 type: docs
 weight: 110
 url: /net/document-conversion/pdf-to-doc/
 ---
 In this tutorial, we will guide you through the process of converting a PDF file to DOC format using Aspose.PDF for .NET.
 PDF files are commonly used to view and share documents universally, while DOC format is specific to Microsoft Word.
 By following the steps below, you will be able to convert PDF files to DOC format.

 ## Prerequisites